 This explanation is intended for Non-Dutch platforms for assistance with a presentation outside the Netherlands.
 Artists in the Netherlands who wish to apply for assistance with a presentation abroad can consult the Dutch explanation.

-- For artists who are professionally active and imbedded in the professional visual arts in the Netherlands;
+- For artists who are professionally active and part of the professional visual arts field in the Netherlands;

 - For internationally recognized art organizations outside the Netherlands.

 - The Mondriaan Fund offers International Art Presentation grants to stimulate the awareness and international appreciation of relevant contemporary art from the Netherlands, in order to strengthen the international position of visual artists from the Netherlands.

 - Costs that enhance the visibility of the work and are not otherwise in the regular budget of a presentation.
 This can include a guest curator, travel and lodging expenses for participating artists and/or curator, transport and related insurance costs, production costs and/or translation costs;

 - Costs for the production of new work.